arthur-qm/arthur-qm.github.io/content/_index.md

   - json
 ---

-Computer Science undergraduate at University of São Paulo (USP)
+Computer Science undergraduate at the University of São Paulo (USP).

-Passionate about leveraging mathematical and computational techniques to tackle complex problems and even participating in international competitions like ICPC and IMC, with focus on solving such challenges.
-I’m particularly enthusiastic about Algorithms (from areas ranging from Competitive Programming to Machine Learning), proving their correctness, Formal Mathematics, Statistical Learning Theory and Theoretical Computer Science.
+Passionate about leveraging mathematical and computational techniques to tackle complex problems and even participating in international competitions like the International Collegiate Programming Contest (ICPC) and the International Mathematics Competition (IMC).

+I’m particularly enthusiastic about Competitive Programming, Pure Mathematics, Machine Learning, Data Science, Computational Geometry, Probabilistic Machine Learning and Theoretical Computer Scicence.